MikeWise2718/markdowndocs/javascript/javascript.md

 ---
-title: "How Javascript works"
+title: "How JavaScript works"
 output: html_document
 ---

+# In general
+JavaScript is not my favorite language, but I think it has some great features.
+It is in many ways close to being a functional language than the C dervitive that it pretends to be.
+But it has a lot of gotchas.
+Typescript, Microsoft's typed variant of Javascript is probably a better engineering language, if that is what you need.
+I mostly use it for hacking user interface stuff in R.

+#  Good JavaScript links
+Fizzbizz and other things you should remember: [link](https://ilikekillnerds.com/2015/03/things-every-javascript-developer-should-know/)
+7 JavaScript Things I Wish I Knew ealier: [link] (https://www.smashingmagazine.com/2010/04/seven-javascript-things-i-wish-i-knew-much-earlier-in-my-career/)

-# VS Code
+#  Javascript with VS Code
-VS Code is a general editor, made for working with lots of different kinds of projects - but kept lightweight.
-Portability to platforms like MacOS and Linux are also high priorities.
-It can work with Javascript, but I am not going into that now.
+VS Code works find with JavaScript, but I am not going into that now.

-Note that to get a preview of this document in VS Code use Ctrl-Shift-V
+# Console
+You debug using the JavaScript console which most browsers support well.
+Should have a page just on using it as I always have to relearn stuff there.

 # Events
 I recall there are two families of events - but somehow I can only find one now: